mfem/web/src/tutorial/solvers.md

 ```
 </div>

+- Build the example with `make ex2p`.

-- Try running `./ex2p` to run a 2D elasticity problem.
+- Try running `./ex2p` in the terminal to run a 2D elasticity problem.

 - As in Example 1, the linear system is solved using AMG.